There are 9.9 million women-owned businesses in the United States. These companies bring in an impressive revenue of $233.2 billion.

-Another successful teen entrepreneur, Bella Weems found Origami Owl when she was just 15 years old.
-While she does not have control of the successful jewelry company just yet, she has a host of family who make up the executive team including her mother, Chrissy.
+Another successful teen entrepreneur, Bella Weems founded Origami Owl when she was just 15 years old.
+While she does not have control of the successful jewelry company just yet, she has several family members who comprise the executive team, including her mother, Chrissy.
 CEO Robin Crossman is helping grow this direct sales company, worth $250 million in 2014.

-Co-founded by friends Reshma Chattaram Chamberlin and Elizabeth Buchanan, this mobile app allows users to organize photos, videos, audio cilps, notes and quotes into a simple and pretty package.
-Based in St. Louis, MO, the company does not disclose financial information but lists Atlantic Records as a partner, according to the St. Louis Business Journal.
+Co-founded by friends Reshma Chattaram Chamberlin and Elizabeth Buchanan, this mobile app allows users to organize photos, videos, audio clips, notes, and quotes into a simple and pretty package.
+Based in St. Louis, Missouri, the company does not disclose financial information but lists Atlantic Records as a partner, according to the St. Louis Business Journal.